civio/medicamentalia/_articles/vaccines/prices.en.md

 The DTP vaccine is sometimes combined with others to try to provide as many immunizations as possible in one go.
 An example is the pentavalent vaccine which protects -on top diphtheria, tetanus and pertussis,- against Hepatitis B and Hib (anti-Haemophilus influenzae type b, a bacterium that causes pneumonia, respiratory problems, infections and can lead to death).
 Ukrania (lower-middle income) paid Sanofi almost the same price as Spain (high income): more than €22 per dose.
 If we add the Hepatitis B vaccine to the previous combination we get the hexavalent vaccine.
 Both Portugal and Spain buy it from GSK, but the Portuguese government pays **ten euros more per dose**.

 <div class="container-right">
-{% include vaccines/prices-scatterplot.es.html id="ipv" title="Precio IPV" %}
+{% include vaccines/prices-scatterplot.es.html id="ipv" title="Per dose prices for IPV vaccine" %}
 </div>

-For IPV, the vaccine that protects against polio, Hungary pays more than Spain and Spain pays more than the United States.
+For IPV, the vaccine that protects against polio (IPV), Hungary pays more than Spain and Spain pays more than the United States.
 In Italy, the price per dose is different for two purchases, even though both bids are awarded to Sanofi and in the same year, 2016.

-Portugal went as far as to [pay](http://www.base.gov.pt/Base/pt/Pesquisa/Contrato?a=2934885), in early 2017, 25 euros per dose of the vaccine against tuberculosis, BCG, which has suffered from [stockouts](http://medicamentalia.org/vaccines/desabastecimiento/#sin-stock-contra-la-tuberculosis) in recent years.
+Portugal went as far as to [pay](http://www.base.gov.pt/Base/pt/Pesquisa/Contrato?a=2934885), in early 2017, 25 euros per dose of the vaccine against tuberculosis, BCG, which has suffered from [stockouts](http://medicamentalia.org/vaccines/stockout/#out-of-stock-against-tuberculosis) in recent years.
 Shortly before that, in 2016, the price had been just €8.90, even though, due partly to smaller volumes being purchased, Portugal's price was much higher than those of the rest of the countries analyzed.

 The number of variables that can affect the final price -fees, associated insurance, whether transportation costs are included, packaging, volume, differences of elaboration or composition...,- and the little or no information provided about them, makes exposing the ultimate causes of price differences challenging.
 But, even despite all these nuances, shedding light on how much each of these seven countries and three organizations is paying for each vaccine helps visualize the playing field and better understand its rules.